Mercury is the swiftest, smallest, and nearest planet to the Sun in our solar system.

 Mercury is the second densest planet in our solar system.
 Similar to Earth, Mercury has a dense, partly molten metallic core of about 1,289 miles (2074 km) radius — so huge that it fills 85% of Mercury’s radius.

 The outer shell — a mantle and a crust – takes up the remaining 250 miles (400 km).
+Above that is a thin, practically non-existent atmosphere.

 Mercury’s core is so thick that there is little space for plate tectonics to occur.
 The planet instead has one plate, unlike Earth which has multiple plates that constantly collide and pull apart.